EDUCBA Logo

 #4 Strain Gauge

-The strain gauge is a type of load cell commonly used in weighing scales.
-When an object is placed on the scale, the electrical resistance of the strain gauge changes in proportion to the weight of the object.
+The load cell, which is a strain gauge commonly employed in weighing scales, undergoes a change in its electrical resistance proportional to the weight of an object when it is placed on the scale.
 This makes it easy to calibrate the scale to give an accurate measurement.
 The strain gauge load cell contains four strain gauges arranged in a ‘Wheatstone Bridge’ pattern, which helps to ensure accurate measurements.
 When the object’s weight bends the load cell, the electrical circuit measures the change in resistance and gives a very precise reading.

 Main Types of Weighing Machines